Annual Health Checkup for Lifestyle Diseases (2026 Guide to Early Detection & Prevention)

 Real-Life Example

 Take the case of Manini, a 38 years working mother.
 She was in good health and only went to a clinic to have a regular medical check-up.
-Her report was a slightly elevated sugar level in the blood and slightly elevated cholesterol.
+Her report was a slightly elevated sugar level in the blood and slightly increased cholesterol.
 She managed to reverse her condition in six months without taking a lifetime medication by maintaining a better diet, walking every day and limiting the amount of sugar in her diet.

 Preventive Care in Family Health